mogtofu33/lite/README.md

   },
   ```

-* (Optionnal) By default changes are only visible in the Wysywig editor, if you
+* **Optionnal** By default changes are only visible in the Wysywig editor, if you
-  want to display changes on the view mode with tooltip support you must install
+  want to display changes on the _view mode_ with _tooltip_ support you must install
-  Opentip library.
+  **Opentip** library.
   Create a folder opentip in your /libraries folder.
   From https://github.com/enyo/opentip/tree/master/downloads, download
-  opentip-jquery.js and place it in /libraries/opentip
+  **opentip-jquery.min.js** and place it in /libraries/opentip, so your file can
+  be accessed from
+  _/libraries/opentip/opentip-jquery.min.js_
 * Visit status report to ensure your Lite plugin is correctly loaded.
 * Enable any of the track changes buttons by dragging them into the active
   toolbar configuration for the desired text formats from the Text Formats